SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

 ## Recommended maintenance schedule

 We recommend creating new secrets a minimum of 30 days before they expire.
-This gives you a month of time before the old credentials expire.
+This gives you a month before the old credentials expire.

 We recommend only removing secrets a minimum of 7 days after expiration, provided you have removed them from the application configuration.